1) How far will my apartment be from the school?

 7) Will China be a culture shock?

-Initially, yes!
+Initially, most probably!
 Fuzhou & Changle give you a taste of real China with delicious, authentic cuisine and the quite limited English.
 But there are also Western shops, malls, English cinema’s and plenty of friendly locals to help you out!
-However, Shenzhen will have a more international feel with English more commonly spoken.
+However, Shenzhen and to a lesser extent Xiamen, will have a more international feel with English more commonly spoken.

 You teach one extra class for the weekdays only, and one extra day a week, which you will be paid extra for, and granted 9 days paid holiday at the end of August as extra compensation for your time.
 We understand this isn’t ideal, but we aim to make it as smooth as possible with free drinks and snacks during the week, not to mention the extra holiday and pay!